adjust/cocos2dx_sdk/doc/windows/windows.md

 and can be used with unmanaged C++ code.

 Depending on the platform you are building your app for, you should choose the appropriate Windows Runtime Component project to add to your solution.
-The Windows Runtime Component projects can be found in `Windows` folder> You can choose one of the following projects:
+The Windows Runtime Component projects can be found in `Windows` folder.
+You can choose one of the following projects:

 * `AdjustUAP10WinRT` - Use this if you are developing your app for Windows 10